Employment Trends in King County

 Employment Growth overall and within major sectors of the King County economy has outpaced most of our peer counties in the U.S.

 In terms of overall employment growth, King County has fared better than most of its peers and the United States overall since 2001.
-Total employment grew by 10.9% in King County from 2001 to 2015, despite two recessions that significantly impacted employment levels.
-That compares with 7% average growth in the US as a whole and 5.4% in our peer counties.
-Only Harris County (Houston), Maricopa County (Phoenix), and San Diego County grew at a faster rate.
+Total employment grew by 18.3% in King County from 2001 to 2017, despite two recessions that significantly impacted employment levels.
+That compares with 11% average growth in the US as a whole and 10.1% in our peer counties.
+Only Harris County (Houston) and Maricopa County (Phoenix) grew at a faster rate.

 King County’s strength in employment growth relative to its peers can be credited in part to the growth trends in three sectors: information, manufacturing, and professional and business services.
-Information employment in King County grew 18.2% from 2001 to 2015, and King County was the only county that experienced growth in this sector over the time period.
+Information employment in King County grew 42.4% from 2001 to 2017, and King County was one of only three counties that experienced growth in this sector over the time period.
 Information employment includes rapidly expanding sectors like software publishing, as well as shrinking markets such as publishing of newspapers and other print media.

-Manufacturing employment has also shrunk considerably since 2001, declining 25.8% in the United States.
-The peer counties, with the exception of Harris County in Texas, have also experienced large declines.
-While manufacturing employment in King County has declined as well, it has not seen as large of a drop as its peers or the US as a whole.
+Manufacturing employment has also shrunk considerably since 2001, declining 24.3% in the United States.
+The peer counties have also experienced large declines.
+While manufacturing employment in King County has declined as well, it has not seen as large of a drop as many of its peers or the US as a whole.
 Much of the manufacturing jobs in King County are linked to Boeing and aerospace, which have weathered the recessions well and provide jobs that are not easily moved to cheaper overseas labor markets(1).

 Employment in professional and business services has grown rapidly in the US and in most of the peer counties.
-In all of the counties, except Los Angeles, service employment growth outpaced overall employment growth between 2001 and 2015.
-Service employment in King County grew 20.6% over that time period, bested only by (yet again) Harris County in Texas.
+Service employment in King County grew 20.6% over that time period, bested only by Harris County in Texas.

 Unemployment in King County has tended to be lower than its peer counties and the United States as a whole.

-While the overall unemployment rates show improvement since the Great Recession of 2007-2009, there are indicators that the situation is far from a full recovery.
+After a long period of recovery following the Great Recession of 2007-2009, unemployment rates have returned to at or below pre-Recession levels.
 The federal government calculates the “U-6” unemployment rate that measures not only traditional unemployment (individuals who are out of work and actively seeking employment), but also “all persons marginally attached to the labor force, plus total employed part time for economic reasons.”
 Marginally attached workers are those who are neither working nor actively seeking employment, but who remain willing and able to work or have looked for work within the past year.
 Those employed part-time for economic reasons are workers who work part-time but would prefer to work full time.
 In the first years of the recovery, the spread between the U-3 and the U-6 rate was considerably higher than it was pre-recession or even during the recession of 2001-2002.
 This indicates that while employment appeared to have recovered, a high proportion of workers were not fully employed.
 This spread has since tightened and is now at pre-Recession levels.

 List of Fortune 500 companies taken from the Fortune Magazine website.